 10TH ELEMENT OF HIP HOP TOUR

-Hip Hop is Green along with many local and national sponsors bring you Oakland Ready to Live Weekend.
-We are excited to bring this experience to the people of Oakland so join us at our events starting on September 22nd-23rd.
+Hip Hop is Green along with many local and national sponsors held the Oakland Ready to Live Weekend.
+We were very excited to bring this experience to the people of Oakland so join us at our events starting on September 22nd-23rd -2016.

-Oakland - Are you Ready to Live?
-Hip Hop Speaks about Health & Wellness at the 10th Element of Hip Hop Speakers Symposium
+The first 10th Element of Hip hop health & Wellness Symposium was held on September 23rd at the East Bay Church of Religious Science - Hip Hop culture Speaks about Health & Wellness at the 10th Element of Hip Hop Speakers Symposium

-This year we helped to move Hip Hop culture forward by adding a new 10th Element, which is Health & Wellness.
-As part of the tour in each city we will be holding our 10th Element speakers series events and panel groups all around the country in various cities and at colleges and universities.
+Last year we helped to move Hip Hop culture forward by adding a new 10th Element, which is Health & Wellness.
+As part of the 2016 tour in each city we held our 10th Element speakers series events and panel groups all around the country.

 The Roots: Intersection of Racism, Food Justice, Food Security and the Transformative Powers of Urban Gardening and Group Healing Through Reclaiming Outdoor Space